tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Add artifact blade in the Azure portal for an Azure Resource Manager template (Subscription) artifact with the Add button highlighted.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image126.png "Add artifact")

-    >[!NOTE]
-    >The template parameters will be determined at the time the blueprint is assigned.
+    >**Note**: The template parameters will be determined at the time the blueprint is assigned.
 This allows us flexibility if we need to make a blueprint assignment multiple times and have it maintain a dynamic nature.

 17. Save the blueprint as a draft by clicking the **Save Draft** button.